Final Project

 Note that firebase configs for the frontend are fine (and should be) included in your submission.

-Submit a zip file of your project to CMSX and fill out the Final Project Link (coming soon) by the deadline!
+Submit a zip file of your project to CMSX and fill out the Course Feedback Form and Final Project Feedback Form (both worth 5% of your grade!).

 Optional Extensions